akustika/dkim/content/publication/perception-production-link.md

 +++

-title = "Individual differences in the link between perception and production and the mechanisms of phonetic imitation.
-Language, Cognition and Neuroscience" date = "2019-07-03"
+title = "Individual differences in the link between perception and production and the mechanisms of phonetic imitation" date = "2019-07-03"

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.